-Columbus Day became a federal holiday back in 1937, and for many, it means a welcome three-day weekend each October.
+Columbus Day became a federal holiday in 1937, and for some, it means a welcome three-day weekend each October.

-In Philadelphia, visitors and residents can take advantage of a ton of awesome events going down throughout the city from Friday, October 6 to Monday, October 9, 2017.
+In Philadelphia, visitors and residents can take advantage of awesome events — including festivals, museum happenings, pre-Halloween fun, sporting events and more — going down throughout the city from Friday, October 5 to Monday, October 8, 2018.

 Check out our full list of happenings below to pack your holiday weekend with tons of fun.